The Union flag is flying from the Town Hall today to mark the Queen’s 91st birthday

 Date of Order: 24 April 2017

-This Order is being introduced because of a new Zebra crossing installation and associated roadworks which are anticipated to take 4 weeks to complete.
+This Order is being introduced because of storm drainage & foul connection works which are anticipated to take 10 days to complete.

 Appropriate traffic signs will be displayed to indicate when the measures are in force.